-Ernie Els, founder of the Els for Autism Foundation, will be the recipient of the 2018 Old Tom Morris Award from the Golf Course Superintendents Association of America (GCSAA).
+Ernie Els received the 2018 Old Tom Morris Award from the Golf Course Superintendents Association of America at a ceremony (pictured below) on 6 February.

-GCSAA’s highest honor, the OTM Award has been presented annually since 1983 to an individual, who through a lifetime commitment to the game of golf, has helped to mold the welfare of the game in a manner and style exemplified by Old Tom Morris.
+The OTM Award has been presented annually since 1983 to an individual, who through a lifetime commitment to the game of golf, has helped to mold the welfare of the game in a manner and style exemplified by Old Tom Morris.
 Morris, a four-time Open Championship winner, was the longtime superintendent at St Andrews in Scotland until his death in 1908.
+Past winners of the award include Arnold Palmer, Gerald Ford, Bob Hope, Dinah Shore, Byron Nelson, Tom Watson, Jack Nicklaus, Pete Dye, Ben Crenshaw, Ken Venturi, Nancy Lopez, Peter Jacobsen and Annika Sorenstam.

 “I am honored and humbled to be asked to receive the Old Tom Morris Award from the Golf Course Superintendents Association,” said Els.
 “As I have grown in my involvement with the game of golf, from professional golfer to golf course designer, I have come to value more and more the role of golf course superintendents.
 They are as vital to this game as ever, and as vital to this game as anyone.”

 Known as the Big Easy because of his stature and fluid golf swing, Els has 70 professional career wins and is a former No. 1 ranked player who spent a record 788 weeks ranked in the top-10 in the world.
 He won his first major championship, the U.S. Open, at Oakmont (Pa.)
 Country Club in 1994 and went on to win another U.S. Open in 1997 at Congressional Country Club in Bethesda, Md.
-He also won two Open Championships, in 2002 and 2012, and was the European Player of the Year three times (1994, 2002 and 2003).
+He also won two Open Championships, in 2002 and 2012, and was the European Player of the Year in 1994, 2002 and 2003.

 But Els’ significant on-course accomplishments took a secondary role in his life when he learned in 2009 that his son Ben was on the autism spectrum.
 This diagnosis drove the Els family to lead funding for a $30-million Center of Excellence for Autistic children, which opened for 300 students in 2015 in Florida (pictured below).
 The Center offers professional and medical resources, therapy and education to help autistic children grow to lead full adult lives.